How wonderful is God among his saints: come, let us adore him.

 George was born in Valetta, Malta, growing up not far from the Carmelite Shrine church there.
 At the age of four, he nearly drowned in the Grand Harbour, but was rescued by a passing boatman.
 When his family later told the story they would joke that he had been rescued from the waters, like Moses.
 George, recalling that the rescue had happened on the 16th July, feast of Our Lady of Mount Carmel, attributed his rescue to the protection of the same Lady.
 As a young man, George was enrolled in the Carmelite scapular and later joined the Third Order.
 Attracted to the service of the priesthood, George joined the seminary and was ordained a priest in 1906, inspired by a personal mission to convert the world.

-Early on, Fr George (‘Dun Gorg’ in Maltese) noticed the lack of genuine faith education amongst the young people of Malta.
+Early on, Father George (‘Dun Gorg’ in Maltese) noticed the lack of genuine faith education amongst the young people of Malta.
 Their religion was built around festivals and formalities, with little connection to their interior lives and a truer following of Jesus.
-His vision for something more and his lived integrity attracted a circle young men around him who gathered for prayer, discussion and ultimately to work as lay missionaries in parishes and villages around Malta.
+His vision for something more and his lived integrity attracted a circle of young men around him who gathered for prayer, discussion and ultimately to work as lay missionaries in parishes and villages around Malta.
 His society was known as MUSEUM, which stood for Magister, Utinam Sequatur Evangelium Universus Mundos, or “Master, would that the whole world would follow the Gospel.”
-The society continued its work throughout World War II even in the places where members fled from the violence as refugees.
+A society of laymen who would teach the catechism to the people while receiving instruction themselves was unheard of at the time, and it took twenty-five years and much tension with the Church authorities (including at one point the closure of the Society’s houses) before the Society’s existence was officially approved.
+It continued its work throughout World War II even in the places where members fled from the violence as refugees.